Storm Runner

-Storm Runner is the first accelerator coaster to utilize over-the-shoulder restraints and the first to have a dual-loading station with switch tracks.
-It was also the first accelerator coaster to feature inversions; Kanonen at Liseberg was the second.
+Storm Runner was the first Accelerator Coaster to utilize over-the-shoulder restraints, and the first to have a dual-loading station with switch tracks.
+It was also the first Accelerator Coaster to feature inversions.
+A replica of the ride was included in RollerCoaster Tycoon 3's Soaked expansion pack under the same name.

 History

 In August 2003, Hersheypark announced that it had hired Swiss roller coaster manufacturer Intamin to construct a new launched coaster in the Pioneer Frontier section of the park.
 The ride would replace Balloon Flite, a children's ride that had operated for 23 years.
 Hershey Entertainment and Resorts Company was considering one of three names for the coaster: Steel Stampede, Renegade, and Storm Runner.
 Hershey Entertainment hosted a contest in which members of the public could vote on the name.
 More than 46,000 people voted on the name over a two-week period.
 In November 2003, before the name was officially announced, Hershey Entertainment filed a trademark for the name "Storm Runner".
 Hershey Entertainment formally announced the coaster's name on November 5, 2003.
-Construction of Storm Runner began in February 2004 and ultimately cost $12.5 million.
-By April 2004, test runs for the coaster had commenced.
+Construction of Storm Runner began in February 2004, and ultimately cost $12.5 million.
+By April 2004, the coaster had begun testing.

-Storm Runner first opened on May 8, 2004.
+Storm Runner opened to the public on May 8, 2004.
 The first people to ride the coaster included members of the Pennsylvania Army National Guard, as well as winners of an online lottery.
-Initially, the queue line would often be extended with ropes due to the ride's popularity.
+Initially, the queue line had to be extended with ropes due to the ride's popularity.
 In 2005, the park added an overflow queue line located next to Trailblazer's first drop.

-For the 2020 season, Storm Runner remained closed while waiting on necessary parts for maintenance and repairs that were delayed due to the global COVID-19 pandemic.
-Storm Runner reopened during the 2021 season.
+For the 2020 season, Storm Runner remained closed while waiting on necessary parts for maintenance and repairs that were delayed due to the COVID-19 pandemic.
+It reopened during the 2021 season and has operated since.